polytetralhx/4dm4analysis/journal/indexerror.md

-# IndexError's Journal on Analysis of 4dm4 Scores
+# Journal on Analysis of 4dm4 Scores

 #### (Not so) Important Notes

-- I prefer referring myself as _index_ in here but you can call me _htpln_ or _howtoplayln_ if you know me in game.
+- (HowToPlayLN / IndexError) I prefer referring myself as _index_ in here but you can call me _htpln_ or _howtoplayln_ if you know me in game.
-- ~~index can't do citation and references properly don't mind him~~
+- (HowToPlayLN / IndexError) ~~index can't do citation and references properly don't mind him~~
 - TBA

 ## Previous Attempt(s)